Xiscf/BeBlessed-wotlk/README.md

 # BeBlessed-wotlk

-From the work of Janniie - Stormreaver EU
+From the work of [Janniie - Stormreaver EU]

 Some bug remains.
 Specially if you have glyphs that extend the duration of Bleesing of King and Blessing of Wisdowm.

-Special thanks to Dairmaith - Sulfuron - Ally.
+Special thanks to [Dairmaith - Sulfuron EU - Ally].

 Original ReadMe from the Original Author